cqerl/cqerl/README.md

 }).
 ```

+##### Reusable queries

+If any of the following is true:

+* you set `#cql_query{}`'s `reusable` field to `true`
+* the query contains positional variable bindings (`?`) and you did not explicitely `reusable` to false
+* the query contains named variable bindings (`:name`) (ignores the value of `reusable`)

+the query is considered *reusable*.
+This means that the first time this query will be performed, CQErl will ask the connected Cassandra node to prepare the query, after which, internally, a query ID will be used instead of the query statement when executing it.
+That particular cassandra node will hold on to the prepared query on its side and subsequent queries *that use exactly the same statement* [will be performed faster and with less network traffic][7].

+CQErl can tell which query has been previously prepared on which node by keeping a local cache, so all of this happens correctly and transparently.

 ##### Data types

 Here is a correspondance of cassandra column types with their equivalent Erlang types (bold denotes what will used in result sets, the rest is what is accepted).